Nurul Alam Atique

-Nurul Alam Atique (নুরুল আলম আতিক) is a Bangladeshi television dramatist, scriptwriter and film-maker.
+Nurul Alam Atique is a Bangladeshi television dramatist, scriptwriter and film-maker.
 Atique received the Bangladesh National Film Award as the best scriptwriter for the full-length feature film Kittonkhola directed by Abu Sayeed.
 He also received the National Award for Best Scriptwriter for the film Laal Moroger Jhuti, which he directed himself.
 This film, based on the Liberation War of 1971 in Bangladesh, won four National Awards, including Best Film.
 He also received the Meril-Prothom Alo Awards as the best director and best scriptwriter for his first film Choturtha Matra.
 His film Peyarar Subash was an official selection of 45th Moscow International Film Festival and was later released in theatres in Bangladesh and available on Chorki.

 Early life and education

 Nurul Alam Atique was born in Tangail, Bangladesh.
 He completed his secondary education at Civil Aviation High School under the Dhaka Board, achieving first division in 1986.
 He continued his higher secondary education at Government Science College, Dhaka securing first division in 1988.
 Atique earned his B.A. from Dhaka University in 1992, obtaining a second class.

 Atique pursued film literacy courses, completing a film appreciation course at the Chalachitram Film Society in Dhaka in 1993 and another at the Bangladesh Federation of Film Societies in 1994.
 In 1995, he completed a one-year common course in film-making at the Film and Television Institute of India (FTII) in Pune, India.